3dsam1/Twitch-Bot/README.md

 Discord Secrets:

-`d_token` The discord bot token.
+`D_TOKEN` The discord bot token.

-`d_clientId` The discord bot's client ID.
+`D_CLIENT_ID` The discord bot's client ID.

-`d_logChannelId` The ID of the Discord Channel in which logs will be sent.
+`D_LOG_CHANNEL` The ID of the Discord Channel in which logs will be sent.
 Used for error logging.

+`D_ADMIN_ROLE_ID` The ID of the admin role to intialiaze the bot with.
+Leave blank to intialize with the /init command.

 Twitch Secrets:

-`t_clientId` The twitch developer application client id.
+`T_CLIENT_ID` The twitch developer application client id.

-`t_clientSecret` The twitch developer application client secret
+`T_CLIENT_SECRET` The twitch developer application client secret

-`t_accessToken` The twitch API access token.
+`T_ACCESS_TOKEN` The twitch API access token.
 Obtained from a call to Twitch API.
 Must be renewed roughly every month.

 Database Secrets:

-`databaseToken` The connection token provided by the database.
-Note, this project uses MongoDB.
+`MONGO_INITDB_DATABASE` The name you wish to use for the Database.

+`MONGO_INITDB_ROOT_USERNAME` The username for the root access user.

+`MONGO_INITDB_ROOT_PASSWORD` The password for the root access user.

 ## API References